-Overall, the groundwater remedial actions continued to be effective in 2019.
+Overall, the groundwater remedial actions continued to be effective in 2020.
 The remedial actions continue to operate and meet short-term expectations for cleanup of the perched groundwater in areas under the influence of the remediation systems.
 As a whole, perched water levels continue to decline.
-Perched aquifer wells near Playa 1 reported a slight increase in groundwater levels attributable to rainfall, infiltration and release of WWTF water.
+Perched aquifer wells near Playa 1 reported a slight increase in groundwater levels attributable to rainfall, infiltration and release of and treated water from the WWTF and pump and treat systems.
 COC mass is being removed or reduced and institutional controls provide protection for use of impacted groundwater, while the remedial actions continue to operate to meet long-term goals.
 The influence of both pump and treat systems will continue to expand as the saturated thickness is reduced in the perched aquifer.

 New perched groundwater wells installed outside the previously defined extent of the southeast lobe of the perched aquifer indicate that water and contamination have migrated further to the southeast and to off-site property.
-With the identification of a preferential pathway, Pantex Plant is recommending the installation of a system to address the migration of the southeast plume.
+With the identification of a preferential pathway and the extent of contamination, Pantex Plant has recommended and started the installation of a system to address the migration of the southeast plume.

 One Ogallala Aquifer well had continued COC detections slightly above the laboratory PQL, but below the GWPS, indicating possible migration of perched groundwater to the Ogallala Aquifer.
 In response to these detections, Pantex Plant has fully implemented the conditions specified in Pantex Plant Ogallala Aquifer and Perched Groundwater Contingency Plan (PANTEXi).
-It will continue sampling in accordance with the approved SAP (PANTEXh) for HEs and volatile organic compounds at this well.
+Sampling will continue in accordance with the approved SAP (PANTEXh) for HEs and volatile organic compounds at this well.
 Pantex Plant has proactively evaluated potential sources for the contamination and plugged a nearby well that may have served as a migration pathway for perched groundwater.